TheOne64/Google-AI-Studio-Project-lab/README.md

 # Google-AI-Studio-Project-lab

 ## Overview
-Developed an AI-powered study planner using Google AI studio as part of the Google Ai Professional Certificate Course.
+Developed an AI-powered study planner using Google AI studio as part of the Google AI Professional Certificate course.

 ## Features
 - Track courses